ICD coding for rare diseases

 The ICD coding for rare diseases is the International Classification of Diseases code used for the purpose of documenting rare diseases.
 It is important for health insurance reimbursement, administration, epidemiology, and research.
 Of the approximately 7,000 rare diseases, only about 500 have a specific code.
-However more than 5400 rare diseases are included in ICD-11 and can be recorded using an ICD-11 URI.
+However, more than 5400 rare diseases are included in ICD-11 and can be recorded using an ICD-11 URI.
 An ICD code is needed for a person's medical records—it is important for health insurance reimbursement, administration, epidemiology, and research.
 Finding the best ICD code for a patient who has a rare disease can be a challenge.

 Versions

 Different versions of the ICD code exist worldwide.
-The United States currently uses the ICD-10-CM, a Clinical Modification of the World Health OrganizationO standard for diagnoses adapted for insurance reimbursement and billing purposes.
+The United States currently uses the ICD-10-CM, a Clinical Modification of the World Health Organization standard for diagnoses adapted for insurance reimbursement and billing purposes.
 This version allows for further breakdown of a code, which increases diagnosis specificity.
 Currently, published material that reference ICD-9-CM codes, which were used before October 1, 2015; however, not every code in the ICD-9-CM has a corresponding code in ICD-10-CM.
 Europe and other parts of the world use the ICD-10.
 The root codes for ICD-10 and ICD-10-CM are the same, making it helpful for locating codes for general body systems and disease processes.

 In ICD-11 the search and coding of any disease, including rare ones is done via the ICD-11 website.
 Retaining detailed information about every individual rare diseases is best done with the URI in ICD-11.